WaxieDLL/Bun-Rapid-API/README.md

 # Bun Rapid API

-### Purpose

-I created it for my personal projects for the purpose of easily creating API endpoints.

 ### Features

 It’s pretty early stage of this project but it’s  enough to get started already!